brianhigh/challenging_data/waddl_to_csv.md

 ## Using `readr`

 We have been using `base`-R functions to read the file.
-We could the `readr` function `read_tsv()` instead.
+We can use the `readr` function `read_tsv()` instead.